A Mother’s Love in the Absence of Reciprocity

 1. Release Responsibility That Is Not Yours

 A relationship requires two willing participants.
-When only one person is carrying the emotional labor, the burden becomes destructive.
+When only one person carries the emotional labor, the burden becomes destructive.

 This grief deserves acknowledgment.
-When pain is left unspoken, it lingers in the background, shaping emotions and decisions in quiet, unseen ways.
-Speaking grief aloud, whether to a trusted person, in prayer, or in private reflection can bring it into the light.
-What is named can be held, understood, and softened; what remains unnamed often returns to haunt the heart.
+Pain that remains unspoken does not disappear; it lingers quietly, shaping emotions and decisions.
+Naming grief—whether in prayer, reflection, or conversation—brings it into the light.
+What is named can be held and softened.
+What remains unnamed often returns to haunt the heart.

 3. Redefine What Minimal Contact Means

 Boundaries are not punishments; they are acts of self-respect.
-They are not meant to control, correct, or retaliate against another person, but to protect one’s own emotional well-being.
-Setting a boundary simply acknowledges what we can and cannot continue to carry without harm.
-In choosing boundaries, we are not withdrawing love—we are choosing to honor ourselves with the same care and compassion we so freely offer others.
+They are not meant to control, correct, or retaliate, but to protect emotional well-being.
+Setting a boundary acknowledges what can and cannot be carried without harm.
+In choosing boundaries, love is not withdrawn, self-care is extended.

 5. Release the “Good Mother” Myth

-A good mother is not one who endlessly reaches at the cost of her own well-being.
+A good mother is not defined by endless pursuit at the expense of her well-being.

 A healthy mother: